Chapter 3: How to get various things to work

 In version 3.0.x, the second behaviour is activated if the file defines the autoloaded function.
 Unfortunately, this is incompatible with the old zsh behaviour which allowed you to redefine the function when you called it.

-From version 3.1, there is an option KSH_AUTOLOAD to allow full ksh compatiblity, i.e. the function must be in the second form above.
+From version 3.1, there is an option KSH_AUTOLOAD to allow full ksh compatibility, i.e. the function must be in the second form above.
 If that is not set, zsh tries to guess which form you are using: if the file contains only a complete definition of the function in the second form, and nothing else apart from comments and whitespace, it will use the function defined in the file; otherwise, it will assume the old behaviour.
 The option is set if emulate ksh is in effect, of course.

 (A neat trick to autoload all functions in a given directory is to include a line like autoload ~/fns/*(:t) in .zshrc; the bit in parentheses removes the directory part of the filenames, leaving just the function names.)